-Taxation of Resident Aliens
+Taxation of U.S. Resident Aliens

-Resident aliens are generally taxed in the same way as U.S. citizens.
+U.S. resident aliens are generally taxed in the same way as U.S. citizens.
 This means that their worldwide income is subject to U.S. tax and must be reported on their U.S. tax return.
 Income of resident aliens is subject to the graduated tax rates that apply to U.S. citizens.
-Resident aliens use the Tax Table and Tax Rate Schedules which apply to U.S. citizens found in the instructions for Forms 1040 (PDF), 1040A (PDF), or 1040EZ (PDF).
+Resident aliens use the Tax Table and Tax Rate Schedules which apply to U.S. citizens found in the Instructions for Forms 1040, 1040A, or 1040EZ.

 You can claim personal exemptions and exemptions for dependents according to the dependency rules for U.S. citizens.
 You can claim an exemption for your spouse on a Married Filing Separate return if your spouse had no gross income for U.S. tax purposes and was not the dependent of another taxpayer.
 You can claim this exemption even if your spouse has not been a resident alien for a full tax year or is an alien who has not come to the United States.
 You can claim an exemption for each person who qualifies as a dependent according to the rules for U.S. citizens.
 The dependent must be a citizen or national of the United States or be a resident of the United States, Canada, or Mexico for some part of the calendar year in which your tax year begins.
 Get Publication 501, Exemptions, Standard Deduction, and Filing Information for more information.
-Refer also to Aliens --How Many Exemptions Can Be Claimed?
+Refer also to Aliens - How Many Exemptions Can Be Claimed?

-Resident aliens can claim the same itemized deductions as U.S. citizens, using Schedule A of Form 1040.
+U.S. resident aliens can claim the same itemized deductions as U.S. citizens, using Schedule A of Form 1040.
 These deductions include certain medical and dental expenses, state and local income taxes, real estate taxes, interest you paid on a home mortgage, charitable contributions, casualty and theft losses, and miscellaneous deductions.